johandrevwyk/ExtraUtilities/README.md

+> [!WARNING]
+> This plugin does not extensively or actively check for a cheater, it rather matches a criteria on player kill with thresholds

 # ExtraUtilities

 This plugin provides multiple features such as detecting Spinbot, RapidFire, Bunnyhop and Banned Words

-**NOTE: This plugin does not extensively or actively check for a cheater, it rather matches a criteria on player kill with thresholds**

 # Requirements